feedaty/Feedaty_Badge-Magento2/README.md

 <h3>DOWNLOAD AND INSTALL WITH COMPOSER</h3>

-Login with the owner of the magento installation, after you must enter below commands:
+Login with Magento 2 filesystem owner before enter below commands:

 1. Add https://packagist.org in your project repositories